cbshearer/Check-ServicePort/README.md

 # Check-ServicePort
-Check a TCP port status and restart the accompanying service if necessary.
+Use PowerShell to check a TCP port status and restart the accompanying service if necessary.